AmeerD/AmeerD.github.io/_pages/reading.md

 * The Precipice: Existential Risk and the Future of Humanity, Toby Ord
 * Humankind: A Hopeful History, Rutger Bregman
 * The Covenant of Water, Abraham Verghese
-* Frozen in Time, Owen Beattie and John Geiger
 * The Three-Body Problem, Cixin Liu
 * The Dark Forest, Cixin Liu
 * Death's End, Cixin Liu
-* Hero of the Empire, Candice Millard
 * Katabasis, R.F.
 Kuang

 ## On my Watchlist
+* Frozen in Time, Owen Beattie and John Geiger
 * In Praise of Shadows, Junichiro Tanizaki
 * All That Glitters: A Story of Friendship, Fraud, and Fine Art, Orlando Whitfield
 * Creation Lake, Rachel Kushner